 ► 718 Cayman GT4 RS spied after Porsche hints

 ► Bosses confirm there's room for an RS

-We've already fallen for the Porsche 718 Cayman GT4 hook, line and sinker, so images of an even more focused RS version has set tongues wagging.
+The GT4 is about to usurped as the range-topping Cayman.
+Stuttgart is developing an even hotter RS model of its mid-engined sports car, and we've got the latest intel, pictures and more.
+We've already fallen for the Porsche 718 Cayman GT4 hook, line and sinker, so news of an even more focused RS version has set tongues wagging.
+Keep reading to find out more about the new Porsche Cayman GT4 RS.

 Andreas Preuninger, who heads up the GT department, admitted there was potential above the GT4 for an even more focused road car.
 'There’s always room, if you create the room,' he told Wheels.
 'There are lots of ideas that we have at the moment, and the good point is we have a lot more ideas than we can really carry out and realise.
 But I would say, yes, sure.
 Stay tuned on this channel.'